By Saurav · saavos

 This is for you if:

 You want Anthropic's Claude model family running your site's chatbot.
-You're at the stage where $40/month and $19/month aren't the same decision.
-You need 2 bots (saavos gives you both on Starter; Botsonic gives you one).
+You're at the stage where $40/month and $9/month aren't the same decision.
+You want Claude Sonnet at the lowest entry price.
 You don't need live agent handoff or agentic integrations at entry tier.

 This isn't for you if: